ashrafezz817/Migration-Samples/README.md

 The complete application contains approximately **500 Oracle Forms**, with business logic distributed between Oracle Forms and the Oracle Database.

-The forms included in this repository have been selected to represent different levels of migration complexity.
-They are intended to help migration vendors understand the architecture, embedded Forms logic, database dependencies, and overall level of effort before providing an estimate.

-These samples do **not** represent the complete application inventory.

 ## Sample Overview

 | Sample                              | Area               | Complexity | Purpose                             |